ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 The next few years will be equally exciting, but I just want to linger in this moment&mdash;that in-between space as you turn the page to another chapter.
 _Padayon!_

 <!-- colored matriculation picture!! -->

 <!-- ### Footnotes

-[^1]: There are many people in Ai2 who helped me of course: Valentina, Faeze, Nathan, Kyle R., Sachin, Shashank, Harsh, Ashish, Hannah and Noah (and much more)!
+[^1]: There are many people in Ai2 who helped me of course: Yanai, Valentina, Faeze, Nathan, Kyle R., Sachin, Shashank, Harsh, Ashish, Hannah and Noah (and much more)!
 It does take a village.
 I'm also super thankful to Pradeep, Hanna, and Yizhong who drafted my recommendation letters! -->